Table of Contents

-Growing up in a Mexican household, we loved simple recipes like carne asada that were perfect for nights when we were craving restaurant-style Street Tacos and Chimichangas.
+Growing up in a Mexican household, we loved simple recipes (like this carne asada recipe) – perfect for nights when we craved restaurant-style Street Tacos and Chimichangas.
+Who needs a restaurant when you can get something just as good (if not better) right at home?!

 • Authentic flavor.
 The marinade makes it juicy and packed with flavor and spices.
 The flavor is savory and perfectly complements the meat.